DangerDanny/Test_2020FC/docs/Fleet_Discovery/README.md

 - Presents current parked fleet
 - Current view only.
 We do not track historical parked data
 - Parked is down for seven days or more typically less than 90 as that is stored
-- Parked/Reserve is down for seven days, but in that seven days, it flew for 1 or 2 days, so still operating but not at normal capacity
+- Parked/Reserve is down for seven days, but in that seven days, it flew for 1 or 2 days, so still operating but not at an average capacity
 -Air Transport tab is filtered to only Scheduled, Non-Scheduled, Cargo operators
 - Includes:
     - parked aircraft by top 10 aircraft groups